rage/java-programming/data/part-6/3-introduction-to-testing.md

 <!-- Tarkastellaan yksikkötestien kirjoittamista esimerkin kautta.
 Oletetaan, että käytössämme on seuraava luokka Laskin, ja haluamme kirjoittaa sitä varten automaattisia testejä. -->

 Let's take a look at writing unit tests with the help of an example.
-Let's assume that we have the following Calculator class at our use, and want to write automated tests for it.
+Let's assume that we have the following Calculator class and want to write automated tests for it.

 <!-- ```java
 public class Laskin {